rajbhuwan1510/Day-3/Friends_data_cleaning/Readme.md

 `lname`: Last name of individuals involved in the movies.

-`age_sex`: Combined column indicating age and sex of individuals.
+`age_sex`: Combined column indicating the age and sex of individuals.

 `section`: Section of the movie.